Rinesh-Bharath/nodejs-express/SECURITY.md

 Hi.
 This project is dedicated for development purpose only and not gonna hit the production anytime.

-Still if you find any security issues, please create a security_flaw.md file and describe your findings.
+Still if you find any security issues, please create a issue and describe your findings.